-Harvest One Announces Strategic Plan, 20% Staff Reduction After Q1 Results
+Harvest One Announces 20% Staff Reduction Alongside Q1 Results

+The Canadian cannabis company reported record first-quarter net revenue of CA$4.1 million ($3.1 million).

-The cannabis company reported a 125% growth over the previous quarter for its cultivation division, with its medical and nutraceutical divisions growing 42% in the same period.
+Harvest One's cultivation division grew 125% growth quarter-over-quarter, with the medical and nutraceutical divisions growing 42% in the same period, according to the company.

 The quarter saw a 9% decline in the company's consumer division.
-The company posted a loss of $3.4 million in adjusted EBITDA while highlighting a 39% improvement from the same period the year prior.
+Harvest One posted an adjusted EBITDA loss of CA$3.4 million, a 39% improvement from the same period the year prior.

-With the release of the quarterly results, Harvest One announced what it calls "an enhanced strategic plan," affecting several facets of the business and its staff.
+With the release of the quarterly results, Harvest One announced what it said is "an enhanced strategic plan," affecting several facets of the business and its staff.

-Strategic Plan Highlights
+Harvest One's Strategic Plan

 Aimed at getting the company to profitability, Harvest One plans to engage in the following: